gnodar01/catalog/README.md

 * Set local timezone to UTC
 * Changed SSH port from 22 to 2200
 * Configured Uncomplicated Firewall (UFW) to only allow incoming connections for SSH (port 2200), HTTP (port 80), and NTP (port 123)
+* fail2ban
+  * Enabled security to temporarily ban IPs that abuse login to ssh and Apache
+* Setup automatic upgrades using unattended-upgrades

 ## Navigating and using the App
 * To create a new Catalog you will need to "Log In"